-The UIC College of Education offers a unique experience as a public institution deeply embedded in and committed to Chicago, its students, and their families to make real change and develop new knowledge around education.
+Our college is committed to Chicago's communities, students, and their families to make real change and develop new knowledge around education.

-Our Master of Education (MEd) programs are for people who are or want to become teachers, researchers, and educational leaders.
-Our master's students work with our faculty and community partners to develop research and practical experience in Chicago's public schools and community-based organizations.
+Our Master of Education (M.Ed.) programs are for people who are or want to become teachers, researchers, and educational leaders.
+Our master's students work with our faculty, graduate students, and community partners to develop research and practical experience in Chicago's schools and community-based organizations.

 Our master's programs